Genocs/telegram-integration/README.md

 ## Goals

+The library is based on the [Telegram Bot API](https://core.telegram.org/bots/api).
-The goal of this repository is to help developers/companies kickstart their Web Application Development with a pre-built Blazor WebAssembly Template that includes several much needed components and features.
+The goal of this repository is to help developers/companies to implement solution based on Telegram Integration with AI services.

-> Note that this is a frontend/client application only!
-The backend for this application is available in a seperate repository.
-> - Find Genocs's .NET Web API template here - [microservice-template](https://github.com/Genocs/microservice-template)
+The solution contains integration with the following services:
+ - Azure Cognitive Services to implement semantic ETL (Extraction Transformation and Loading).
+ - OpenAI for the implementation of a chatbot that can be used to interact with the user.

 ## Prerequisites